B.A., Amherst College

-Phone: 302.477.2156 Geoff Moulton is Associate Professor of Law at Widener's Delaware campus.
+Phone: 302.477.2156 Geoff Moulton is a former Associate Professor of Law at Widener's Delaware campus.
 Professor Moulton received a B.A. from Amherst College in 1980, and a J.D. from Columbia University School of Law in 1984, where he served as Managing Editor of the Columbia Law Review.

 Following graduation from law school, Professor Moulton clerked for Wilfred Feinberg, U.S.C.A., 2d Circuit, New York City, NY, from 1984-85.
 He then clerked for William H. Rehnquist, U.S. Supreme Court, Washington, DC, from 1985-86, served as Special Counsel to Assistant Attorney General, Criminal Division, U.S. Department of Justice, Washington, DC, in 1988, and as Assistant U.S. Attorney, Eastern District of Pennsylvania, from 1986-90.
 Professor Moulton was in private practice with Kohn, Klein, Nast & Graf, P.C., Philadelphia, PA, from 1990-92, and with Dechert, Price & Rhoads, Philadelphia, PA, 1992-93.
 He served as Project Director, Waco Administrative Review, U.S. Department of the Treasury, Washington, DC, in 1993.